 I. Numerical Main-I & Main-II Current Differential Protection Scheme:

-The line Differential Protection IED (Intelligent Electronic Device) protection relay should be Numerical with full compliance to IEC 61850 standards in every respect and Interoperability with other manufacturers IEDs and tools should be verified.
+The line Differential Protection IED (Intelligent Electronic Device) protection relay should be Numerical with full compliance to IEC 61850 Ed1 & Ed2 (Site selectable) standards in every respect and Interoperability with other manufacturers IEDs and tools should be verified.

 The IED shall be suitable for Protection, control and monitoring of overhead lines and cables for all Voltage levels in solidly grounded or impedance grounded networks.